robodylan/BF-Game-Engine/README.md

 # BF-Game-Engine
 A Game Engine for Brainf*ck

+Usage
+---
+BFEngine srcfile.dbs (where srcfile.dbs is your source file)

 BFGE Visualizes the 1024 byte array that Brainf*ck uses in a 32x32 square grid.
 To stop tearing and flashing an extra command is added "*" used for updating the screen.
 Otherwise the langauge is indentical.
 Tutorials for learning Brainf*ck can be found online but the commands are: